Shoot Don't Shoot

 A Sheriff Becomes a Student

 The book weaves together two murder investigations that initially seem unconnected.
-Back in Cochise County, a man named Jorge Grijalva sits in jail accused of brutally murdering his estranged wife Serena.
-Serena was a single mother found dead after a night out at the Roundhouse Bar.
+Back in Cochise County, a man named Jorge Grijalva sits in jail accused of brutally murdering his estranged wife Serena - a single mother and Roundhouse Bar customer found dead after a night out.
 Jorge has a prior domestic violence arrest, making him the obvious suspect.
-No one believes he's innocent - except Joanna, who reviews the evidence and senses something doesn't add up.
+The local domestic violence advocacy organization MAVEN (Maricopa Anti-Violence Empowerment Network) has been vocal about the case, framing it as another example of the epidemic of violence against women by intimate partners.
+No one believes Jorge is innocent - except Joanna, who is introduced to the case by Jorge's mother and senses something doesn't add up in the evidence.

 Meanwhile, at the academy, women are being stalked.
-A peeping Tom turns predator, and the vast emptiness of the Arizona desert becomes a place to hide grisly evidence.
-When Joanna's classmate Leann Jessup is attacked and barely survives, the threat becomes terrifyingly immediate.
-Joanna realizes she's hunting a serial killer who may be hiding in plain sight among the instructors and students.
+A peeping Tom operating on campus escalates into something far more dangerous, and the vast emptiness of the Arizona desert surrounding the academy becomes a place to hide grisly evidence.
+When Joanna's classmate Leann Jessup is targeted, the threat becomes terrifyingly immediate.
+Joanna realizes she isn't just training alongside a serial killer's future victims - the killer may be hiding in plain sight among the instructors and students she's spent six weeks learning to trust.

-The change of setting reinvigorates the series.
-In Bisbee, Joanna is the boss - she gives orders, she has resources, she knows everyone.
+The change of setting is the book's most effective refresh.
+In Bisbee, Joanna is the boss - she gives orders, has resources, and knows everyone.
 In Peoria, she's nobody special.
-She has to learn, to follow rules she didn't make, to navigate a new environment where her authority means nothing.
-That shift creates fresh dynamics and forces Joanna to rely on different skills.
+She has to learn, follow rules she didn't make, and navigate a new environment where her authority means nothing and her gender draws the same skepticism she faces at home but from strangers rather than colleagues she's slowly winning over.

-The training sequences themselves are well-researched and interesting.
-The title comes from shoot/don't shoot scenarios - those split-second decision exercises where officers must determine threat levels instantly.
-When to fire, when to hold back.
-It's not just physical training; it's psychological conditioning for the impossible choices law enforcement faces.
-Jance clearly did her homework on what police academy training actually involves.
+The training sequences are well-researched and genuinely interesting.
+The title comes from shoot/don't shoot scenarios - split-second decision exercises where officers face simulated threats and must determine instantly whether to fire or hold back.
+It's not just physical training; it's psychological conditioning for the impossible choices law enforcement demands.
+Jance clearly did her homework on police academy methodology, and the training scenes serve double duty - they're interesting on their own terms and they set up the climactic decision Joanna will have to make when the training becomes real.

-One of the book's pleasures is watching Joanna build unexpected connections.
-Butch Dixon, a bartender at the Roundhouse Bar, is initially uncooperative when Joanna starts asking questions about the night Serena Grijalva died.
-But when he realizes she genuinely believes Jorge is innocent, he becomes helpful - providing crucial witness accounts that challenge the official narrative.
+One of the book's pleasures is watching Joanna build unexpected connections outside the academy.
+Butch Dixon, the bartender (and owner) of the Roundhouse Bar, is initially uncooperative when Joanna starts asking questions about the night Serena Grijalva died.
+But when he realizes she genuinely believes Jorge is innocent, he becomes an ally - providing witness accounts that challenge the official narrative.
+Butch is charming, direct, and clearly interested in Joanna in ways that go beyond helping with a case.
+Readers who know the series will recognize this as the beginning of something significant: Butch Dixon becomes a recurring character and eventually Joanna's second husband in later books.
+Here, he's just a bartender with useful information and a good eye for reading people - but the chemistry between him and Joanna is already evident.

 Rating: 4.0/5 ⭐

-Perfect for: Fans of the Joanna Brady series, readers who enjoy fish-out-of-water dynamics, anyone interested in police training settings and women fighting for credibility in male-dominated fields.
+Perfect for: Fans of the Joanna Brady series, readers who enjoy fish-out-of-water dynamics, anyone interested in police training settings and the politics of domestic violence advocacy.

 You Might Also Like